omkar-shelke25/cka-killercoda/fix-pending deployment/step1.md

-# 🗺️ CKAD: Create ConfigMap for Nginx Configuration
+# 🗺️ CKA: Create ConfigMap for Nginx Configuration

 📋 Team Moonpie has a nginx server Deployment called **`web-moon`** in namespace **`moon`**.
 Someone started configuring it but it was never completed.